A Novel Mathematical Framework for Objective Characterization of Ideas: Empirical Exploration of Idea Embedding

 Each cluster in an idea space is distributed over an area.
-Ideally, we desire to have clusters that are sparsely distributed from each other since they represent more distinct sets of ideas compared to clusters that are close to each other, as evidenced by the expert opinion in the section --.
-In order to quantify the nature of the distribution of clusters in the idea space, we define \emph{Cluster Sparsity (CS)} as follows:
+Ideally, we desire to have clusters that are sparsely distributed from each other (Loosely-woven clustering - Figure~\ref{fig:loose_woven_clustering}) since they represent more distinct sets of ideas compared to clusters that are close to each other (Tight-knit clustering - Figure~\ref{fig:tight_knit_clustering}), as evidenced by the expert opinion in the section \ref{subsec:meaningfulness}.
+In order to quantify the nature of the distribution of clusters in the idea space, we define \emph{Cluster Sparsity (CS)} as a measure of how well-separated the clusters are in the overall idea space.
+It reflects the global distinctness between groups of ideas, each representing different semantic themes.